kubernetes/kubernetes/docs/devel/api-conventions.md

 ```

 This rule maintains the invariant that all JSON/YAML keys are fields in API objects.
 The only exceptions are pure maps in the API (currently, labels, selectors, annotations, data), as opposed to sets of subobjects.

+#### Primitive types

+* Avoid floating-point values as much as possible, and never use them in spec.
+Floating-point values cannot be reliably round-tripped (encoded and re-decoded) without changing, and have varying precision and representations across languages and architectures.
+* Do not use unsigned integers.
+Similarly, not all languages (e.g., Javascript) support unsigned integers.
+* int64 is converted to float by Javascript and some other languages, so they also need to be accepted as strings.
+* Do not use enums.
+Use aliases for string instead (e.g., `NodeConditionType`).
+* Look at similar fields in the API (e.g., ports, durations) and follow the conventions of existing fields.

 #### Constants